iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 [Large Dataset Optimization](/docs/user-guide/large-dataset-optimization) for more details.

-> Note, in systems supporting reflinks, use the `df` command to confirm that
+> Note that in systems supporting reflinks, use the `df` command to confirm that
 > free space on the drive didn't decline by the file size that we are adding, so
 > no duplication takes place. `du` may be inaccurate with reflinks.